By RACHAEL FREY

 Fans of the show don’t have to just sit at home and drool, though.
-Head over to one of the 15 Calgary restaurants featured on the past three seasons and eat what John ate, or discover a hidden gem on the menu.
+Head over to one of the 17 Calgary restaurants featured on the show’s four seasons and eat what John ate, or discover a hidden gem on the menu.
 You Gotta Eat Here airs Fridays at 7 pm on the Food Network.

 Premium beer and wood-fired, thin crust pizza are served at this unpretentious rock ’n’ roll bar.
 The 24 draft lines change several times per week with a focus on breweries outside the mainstream.
 Try the Blazing Saddle Pizza with blackened steak, banana peppers, white cheddar, mozzarella, crispy onions, cajun remoulade, seasoned arugula and horseradish aioli.

 What John Ate: Pizza Spring Rolls — crispy, deep-fried rolls filled with pepperoni, green peppers, mushrooms, basil, mozzarella and spicy marinara sauce.

 • 1080 – 8 St SW, 403-264-2739, beerrevolution.ca

 This little Jewish deli and catering in Victoria Park features matzo ball soup, potato knishes and Montreal smoked meat sandwiches, just a couple blocks away from the Stampede grounds.
 They are now serving weekend brunch, including Lox Eggs Benedict served on potato latkes and breakfast poutine with smoked meat, cheese curds, poached eggs and hollandaise.